How to send orderflow

-You can send orderflow to any BuilderNet node that's publicly available or accessible to you.
+You can send orderflow to any BuilderNet node available to you.

 Supported API methods